 - …decreasing peripheral conversion of T4 to T3 (inhibits 1 5′-deiodinase enzyme activity).

 - …inhibiting entry of T4 and T3 into the peripheral tissue.

 - It is of two types:

-- Type 1: There is an increased synthesis of thyroid hormone, as amiodarone act as a substrate.
+- Type 1: There is an increased synthesis of thyroid hormone as amiodarone acts as a substrate.

-- Type 2: There is autoimmune destructive thyroiditis due to direct toxic effect of amiodarone on follicular epithelial cells.
+- Type 2: There is autoimmune destructive thyroiditis due to the direct toxic effect of amiodarone on the follicular epithelial cells.

 Lithium is the treatment of choice for bipolar disorder.
 Hypothyroidism usually develops within two years of treatment with lithium.
-Screening for hypothyroidism should be performed while initiating the treatment of lithium.
-The hypothyroidism is usually subclinical which gradually progresses to overt hypothyroidism.
+Screening for hypothyroidism should be performed while initiating the lithium treatment.
+The hypothyroidism is usually subclinical and gradually progresses to overt hypothyroidism.
 Treatment with lithium also causes goiter.

 Mechanism: There is an increased intrathyroidal content due to treatment with lithium.
-Increased iodine decreases the coupling of iodine in the formation of T4 and T4.
+Increased iodine decreases the coupling of iodine in the formation of T4 and T3.

 There is no indication of discontinuation of lithium treatment due to hypothyroidism.
 Instead, hypothyroidism needs to be treated.